UPBGE/UPBGE-Docs/source/manual/tutorials/getting_started/move_object.rst

 After the scene is set up, follow these steps:

-- Go to the :ref:`editor-logic-bricks`.
+- Go to the :ref:`bpy.types.SpaceLogicEditor`.
 - Add a :ref:`sensor-keyboard` through the dropdown menu named **Add Sensor**.
 - Add a :ref:`controller-and` through the dropdown menu named **Add Controller**.
 - Add a :ref:`actuator-motion` through the dropdown menu named **Add Actuator**.